jackematics/AND-coding-challenges/2022/challenge-11-sudoku/Sudoku/README.md

 # Sudoku

 My solution for the Sudoku coding challenge completed in C++ with all stretch goals completed.
-This is the first time I've really built a program in C++ so it was a bit of a learning curve and a pain to configure but I learnt a lot!
+This is the first time I've really built a proper program in C++ so it was a bit of a learning curve and a pain to configure but I learnt a lot!
 There are probably some questionable design decisions in there from my unfamiliarity with the language, but it was nice to get unit tests up and running so I could do TDD.

 ## How to run

 Open the solution file in your preferred C++ IDE, I used Visual Studio (on Windows because it sucks on Mac).
 Build the solution and Sudoku project.
-You may need to restore nuget packages.
-Run the debugger (F5 / ctrl F5) and voila!
+You may need to restore some nuget packages for VS. Run the debugger (F5 / ctrl F5) and voila!
 The solution should all print out to the console.

 Otherwise you can build the solution and run the Sudoku.exe at \Sudoku\bin\Debug-x64\Sudoku.